rhomobile/rhomobile-docs/eb/en/edge/api/cardreader.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>When enabled, appends a carriage return to any data returned as keystrokes by the cardreader.
-This is useful for auto submitting returned data without extra interaction necessary.</p>
+When enabled, appends a carriage return to any data returned as keystrokes by the cardreader.
+This is useful for auto submitting returned data without extra interaction necessary.
 ####Params
 <p><strong>Default:</strong> false</p>
 ####Access